VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 ## C# (.Net) {#cs}

-C# is similar to Java.
+C# is similar to Java, and there is a story behind their similarity.
-In university at the first lecture about .Net platform I've been told a story:
+I've been told a this story in the university at the first lecture about .Net platform:
 At the early 2000 one of the main Microsoft's products was Windows OS.
 It was easy to imaging how language + runtime like Java's one could increase productivity of developers as well as improve quality of software for Windows.